non-TTUHSC Block 1: Self-Study Activities

 - Looking “for” must be followed by motor output from the brain for memory consolidation.

-Instructions - Learning units for Block 1: Self-Study Activities
+Instructions and materials for Block 1: Self-Study Activities

 Prematriculation Self-Study Link